 - Just Start blogging ASAP.
 Write posts about your niche that are useful to someone, somewhere

-- Develop a social media marketing strategy.
+- Develop an SEO strategy.
 Improve the quality & virality of your Facebook posts

 - Consider Facebook advertising to boost the reach of your posts